 And if you’re not into the boot-camp way of learning—where you’re constantly training, drilling and quizzing yourself—and you prefer a more progressive kind of immersion, know that there are plenty of ways to jump-start your listening fluency.

-The tasks you give yourself will force you to practice active listening, as they’ll give any listening activity a concrete and immediate purpose.
+The tasks you give yourself will force you to practice active listening, since they’ll give any listening activity a concrete and immediate purpose.

 In addition to podcasts, the premium upgrade will get you video subtitles to follow in real time while listening.
 You’ll also get a transcript of each episode, which is great for intensive listening exercises (more on this later), and a list of all the essential words and expressions to look over before starting.

 What’s also great about this website is that it features real, authentic talk, infused with calão (slang) and colloquial expressions that take me right back to the streets of Lisbon upon listening.
 In some episodes, one of the founders’ grandmothers appears and gives us a taste of Portuguese in its rawest forms.
 You can almost smell the sardines grilling while listening to these!

 The interactive subtitles, vocabulary lists and tailor-made flashcard decks will help you learn actively while watching your favorite videos, giving you an extra boost in Portuguese reading and listening practice.

-2. Practice intensive listening
+2. Practice Intensive Listening

 Once you’ve found your desired material, give it one full listen, then write down what you think was discussed in a short summary.

 Once you’re done, check the actual transcript and compare your work.
 Make any corrections necessary and jot down new words.

 Curious about the true meaning of those expressions in context?
 Listen to the podcast!

-Here’s another option.
-Track down a piece of writing in Portuguese that you like and try submitting it to the good folks down at Rhino Spike, where a native speaker will record an audio of it for you.
+Here’s another option if you can’t find an audio that works for you: Track down a piece of writing in Portuguese that you like and try submitting it to the good folks down at Rhino Spike, where a native speaker will record an audio of it for you.

-Although it may seem like a more “passive” version of the intensive listening, don’t knock extensive listening (EL) off the table.
+Although it may seem like a more “passive” version of the intensive listening, don’t knock extensive listening off the table.

+The best way to do this is to surround yourself with natives speakers of your target language.
 Since that may not be achievable right away, you can do it with simple materials that suit your level and interests.

 The objectives of extensive listening are to: